antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 transcriptional activation of these target genes and their ability to mitigate the consequences of damaged DNA.

-Nearly half of human malignancies harbor mutations in p53  that facilitate and promote metastasis, tumorigenesis, and resistance to apoptosis
+Nearly half of human malignancies harbor mutations in p53  that facilitate and promote metastasis, tumorigenesis, and resistance to apoptosis.